mtnt/reduxModuleCreator/README.md

 Returns `unsubscriber`.
 Call it when you no longer need to be subscribed for avoiding of memory leaks.

+## combineReducers({path: Module, anotherPath: reducer})
+Turns an object whose values are different reducing functions or modules into a single reducing function you can pass to createStore.

+>For modules it will call the `module.integrator` function and pass the module `path` into the integrator result reducer as third param.

 ## createStore(reducer, preloadedState, enchancer)
 Store creator.
 The arguments exactly as for redux.createStore.